Filling the Vacancy in Your Room or Apartment

 - Residence Life will offer your vacancy to someone seeking a room change.

 - You will be contacted via phone and/or email, given the name of the student seeking to fill the vacancy in your room/apartment and will be asked to meet with the student (ONLY APPLICABLE WHEN CLASSES ARE IN SESSION), prior to Residence Life approving the change.

 - In the majority of cases, Residence Life will work with you to find a compatible roommate.
 However, in cases of medical need or other urgent situations, Residence Life may assign a student to the vacancy in your room/apartment before you have had a chance to meet.
 If this occurs, our office will notify you that we are filling the vacancy, and provide you with the person’s name and expected move-in date.

-Please Note: We expect you to be hospitable and welcoming to individuals interested in filling the vacancy in your room/apartment.
-Should we have reason to believe that you are consistently and intentionally discouraging prospective roommates, we will exercise our option to move you to a different assignment in order to best meet the needs of students who are waiting for room changes or housing assignments.
+Please Note: We expect our resident students to be hospitable and welcoming to individuals interested in filling the vacancy in their rooms/apartments.
+Should we have reason to believe that a student is consistently and intentionally discouraging prospective roommates, we will exercise our option to move the current resident(s) of the room/apartment to a different assignment in order to best meet the needs of students who are waiting for room changes or housing assignments.